On The Water

 Sunset Boat Tours

-Enjoy a relaxing coastal boat tour around the Northumberland Strait.
+Enjoy a relaxing coastal boat tour on the Gulf of St. Lawrence.
 Take in the stunning sunsets, observe whales, seals, dolphins, eagles and other sea birds along with incredible coastal views.
 Enjoy the local music, cold refreshments or maybe even a Lobster Boil.
 This is a true taste of Atlantic Canada and an experience that should be shared with friends.

 Travel: 5 minutes Duration: 3 hours